PetteriSuonpaa/Pintell-MoistureMonitor/README.md

 ## Hardware Overview
 **Petteri Suonpää – Electronics Engineering**
-Designed and developed the electronic system for Pintell.
+This was my role and I Designed and developed the electronic system for Pintell.
 Key highlights:

 - **Moisture Sensor:** High-accuracy sensor integrated at the bottom of the garment for precise readings.
 - **PCB Design:** Compact layout optimized for low power consumption and durability.